heapwolf/codesurgeon/README.md

 Aggregate code, refine, manipulate and finalize.
 Codesurgeon approaches the `software build` problem by promoting Node.js programs as `build scripts` and by providing percision extraction.

 # Motivation
-Every time a platform emerges, developers create `build tools` that reflect what they learned from the  existing platforms they know.
-Because of this, the tools they develop solve old problems that aren't necessarily relevant.
+Every time a platform emerges, developers create `build tools` that reflect what they learned from  existing platforms.
+This often leads to solving old problems that aren't necessarily relevant.

 # Features
  - Precision extraction of functions or variables by name